 Jenny Fallon is a friendly and well-known face in SIM circles.
 She currently serves as NSW/ACT Member Care Coordinator –a natural fit for someone with Jenny’s warmth and empathy.
 Jenny is able to support and care for our missionaries with the understanding of what it’s like to serve on the field.
-Jenny has many difference experiences of mission work and this year is celebrating thirty years since first arriving as a nurse in Burkina Faso!
+Jenny has many difference experiences of mission work and this year is celebrating thirty years since first arriving as a nurse in West Africa!

 Jenny’s first experience of SIM was through a short-term three month placement at Galmi Hospital in Niger.
 She was twenty three years old and a brand new midwife.
 Jenny believes that this taste of mission was what God used to hook her:

 “I was very impressed by the fact this little Christian hospital in the middle of the desert was able to be there and, as a result, people were hearing about Jesus and seeing his love in action every day.
 It just seemed to me that if I was willing, God could use me.”